thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 The rights or wrongs of their choice has no bearing on the tragedy of the decimation of this organic leadership.
-They chose to be Maoists, but they could have chosen to be something else, and whichever the choice, they would have added to the strength of the oppressed.
+They chose to be _Maoists_, but they could have chosen to be something else, and whichever the choice, they would have added to the strength of the oppressed.
 The daily loss